tim-schilling/deps/final/0018-technical-governance-6x.rst

 In the event that the Steering Council feels the Security Team has used the above powers inappropriately, the Steering Council may appeal to the DSF Board to mediate the issue.
-Any member of the DSF Board who is also a member of the Security Team or of the Steering Council will abstain from participation in the DSF Board's decision-making in such mediation.
+Any member of the DSF Board who is also a member of the Security Team will abstain from participation in the DSF Board's decision-making in such mediation.
 The decision of the DSF Board in the dispute will be binding on both the Steering Council and the Security Team.